jtidy/jtidy/README.md

 # Future

-We are looking for new contributors and project maintainers to maintain this project going forward.
+The project is looking for new contributors and project maintainers as it is currently unmaintained.

+Checkout [v.Nu](https://github.com/validator) validator for a possible modern replacement.